 Chapultepec Mexico: A Visitor’s Guide to the Capital’s Green Heart

-chapultepec mexico forest and castle
+Chapultepec forest and castle in Mexico

 Dubbed “The Lungs of Mexico City,” Chapultepec Park is a vast oasis of lush vegetation in the heart of the Mexican capital, stretching over 685 hectares of land and providing a vital source of oxygen for the city.